SQream/sqream_docs/feature_guides/query_healer.rst

 ************

-The **Query Healer** periodically examines the progress of running statements, creating a log entry for all statements exceeding a defined time period.
+The **Query Healer** periodically examines the progress of running statements and connections, creating a log entry for all statements exceeding a defined time period and connections with no data transfer over a specified time.
+It can also take action based on its findings, for two issues - a stuck query or a hung connection.
+The query healer runs on a separate thread on each worker, this is able to take action if the worker it is coupled with has a problem.

 Configuration
 -------------

-The following worker flags are required to configure the Query Healer:
+The following worker flags are required to configure the Query Healer.
+These are all worker level flags:

 .. list-table::
    :widths: auto